samarth-asthana/YelpCamp/README.md

 ### Description:

+Following versions correspond to the different stages in the development of the YelpCamp application.

 * **v1** : Initial Routes and building blocks of YelpCamp Application
 * **v2** : Data Persistence with application of MongoDB using MongooseJS
 * **v3** : app.js file refactored with application of **module.exports**
+* **v4** : Data Persistence and Associativity for Comments.

 ### NOTE: